 Each manufacturer has its own letter/number combinations.
 While Honda uses CRF250R to designate a four stroke motocross bike, Kawasaki uses KX250F, preferring to put the 'F' (four-stroke) designation after the engine displacement number instead of in front of it.
-Kawasaki doesn't need to differentiate between 250cc models because the KX250F is their only 250cc bike model.
-Unlike Honda, Kawasaki doesn't offer a 250cc trail bike.
 Kawasaki still makes the KX100 two-stroke motocross bike (which is an awesome little bike!), and the absence of the letter 'F' after the 100 tells you it's a two-stroke.

 The Kawasaki beginner dirt bikes are the KLX140 series.
 There's the KLX140 which is the smallest beginner bike, the KLX140L which is the same bike only with bigger wheels, and the KLX140G which is a full-size beginner bike.
-They're all four-strokes and why Kawasaki chose the KLX letters is anybody's guess.
+In 2020 Kawasaki has added the KLX 230R and the KLX300R, and both are beginner four stroke bikes.

 Like Honda, Suzuki no longer makes two-strokes.
 Their competition motocross bikes are the RM-Z450 and RM-Z250.
 The old two-stroke Suzuki motocross bike was simply an RM without the 'Z'.
 For whatever reason, Suzuki decided to use a 'Z' to denote their four-strokes instead of an 'F'.
-Suzuki currently offers two trail bikes - the RMX450Z which is a full-size trail bike for more of an intermediate rider, and the beginner-friendly DR-Z125L which will fit smaller adult riders.
+Suzuki currently offers two trail bikes - the RMX450Z which is a full-size trail bike for more of an intermediate rider, and the beginner-friendly DR-Z125L which will fit smaller adult riders, but there's no Suzuki 250cc beginner trail bike for 2020.
 There used to be an even smaller DR-Z125, and Suzuki added the 'L' suffix to differentiate the large-wheel model from the small-wheel model.
 The smaller DR-Z125 has been discontinued but they kept the 125L model designation for the current DR-Z125L model.
-Like Kawasaki, Suzuki doesn't offer a 250cc trail bike.

-Both of the four-stroke adult beginner bikes from Yamaha are easy to recognize because they start with the TT-R prefix instead of the typical YZ prefix.
+Both four-stroke adult beginner bikes from Yamaha are easy to recognize because they start with the TT-R prefix instead of Yamaha's typical YZ prefix.
 There's the TTR-230 for larger adult riders and the TT-R125LE for smaller riders.
 There used to be a TT-R125L that had a kickstarter, and when they released the current model with an electric start, they added the 'E' to differentiate the two models.
-The TT-R 125L has been discontinued and there's only the TT-R125LE model.
+The TT-R 125L has been discontinued and now there's only the TT-R125LE model.

-Yamaha, KTM, and Husqvarna are the only major manufacturers that make full-size two-stroke dirt bikes and most of them are competitive bikes, not beginner bikes.
 The rest of Yamaha's dirt bikes are made for intermediate to advanced riders but if you look at the model names, they follow a similar convention.
-The Yamaha four-stroke motocross bike is the YZ250F, and the two-stroke motocross bike is the YZ250.
+The Yamaha four-stroke motocross bike is the YZ250F, and the two-stroke motocross bike is the YZ250 (no 'F').
 Yamaha's competitive trail bikes are the YZ250FX and the YZ250X.
-Dirt bike buyer's pop quiz: Which model do you think is the four-stroke?
+Dirt bike buyer's pop quiz: Which of those two models do you think is the four-stroke?
 Yep, the YZ250FX.

 Starting to make sense?
 Told you there was a method to the madness.
 And just to make things interesting, Yamaha also offers a four-stroke trail bike with yet another prefix - the WR450F and the WR250F which are for intermediate riders, or maybe an advanced beginner rider.
 The images below show how Yamaha has the bikes listed on their website.
 The top image shows the competitive bikes listed under 'Cross Country', and the bottom image shows the beginner bikes listed under 'Trail'.
 As mentioned earlier, most manufacturer's categorize their bikes in a similar way on their websites.